-Lesson Title: Informal Letter Theme: Reading Lesson Number: L4-L007 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify the features of an informal letter.
-Read a text with fluency.
-Summarise a text in their own words.
-Infer meaning from a text.
-Substitute words in a text.
-Answer questions on a text. of lesson). formal letter (see end ehension questions on end of lesson).
+Lesson Title: Informal Letter Theme: Reading Lesson Number: L4-L007 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Identify the features of an informal letter.
+2. Read a text with fluency.
+3. Summarise a text in their own words.
+4. Infer meaning from a text.
+5. Substitute words in a text.
+6. Answer questions on a text.
+Preparation 1.
+Read the informal letter (see end of lesson).
+2. Write the comprehension questions on the board (see end of lesson).